fbpx

 Recent research has explored the potential of non-trauma focused interventions that encourage patient engagement and retention while addressing PTSD symptoms.
 One promising adjunct intervention is the use of specially trained psychiatric service dogs.
 These dogs are distinct from emotional support, therapy, or companion animals in that they are specifically trained to perform tasks tailored to the psychiatric needs of their handlers, such as interrupting anxiety episodes, waking them from nightmares, or providing a buffer in crowded public settings.

-Note: the VA does not currently provide or support service dogs for mental health conditions, including PTSD, and is still studying the potential benefits of such interventions.
+Note: VA does not currently provide or support service dogs for mental health conditions, including PTSD, and is still studying the potential benefits of such interventions.

 Veterans’ Voices: Interest in PTSD Service Dogs